-Texas Sage is not susceptible to insects or disease other than cotton root rot.
-Root rot is caused from poor drainage, standing water, or over watering.
-Planting in a well drained sunny location will greatly discourage this.
+Texas Sage is not susceptible to insects or diseases other than cotton root rot.
+Root rot is caused by poor drainage, standing water, or overwatering.
+Planting in a well-drained sunny location will greatly discourage this.

 There are several different varieties of the popular native Texas Sage which differ in size, growth habit, and slightly different shades of foliage.
 Listed below are the most common Texas Sage varieties found in our local landscapes and in full bloom right now!

 Silverado is one of the most popular varieties of Texas Sage.
 This evergreen variety has a compact, rounded growth habit that is more full and dense to the base than other varieties.
 With rosy-purple flowers that appear from June through October, again initiated by periods of high humidity and rain.
 Grows 6’ tall and 6’wide.
 Best planted in full sun.
 Drought resistant and tolerates poor soil.

 Desperado Sage is also a very popular drought resistant evergreen plant with silvery gray-green foliage and lavender to purple blooms that appear from summer through fall.
 With its compact growth habit it works well planted as a specimen or a hedge in any sunny landscape.
 Water regularly; do not overwater.
 Grows 4.5’ x 4.5’ tall and wide.
 Tolerates poor soil.

 Texas Sage “Compact”